Honda CR-V SUV review

 - Practical interior for families

-- No diesel engine
+- No engine choice

 The CR-V is mainly intended for family duties, but Honda has also sharpened up the driving experience.
 The steering now responds much more quickly and precisely, eliminating much of the vague feeling associated with driving older SUVs.
 The CR-V’s suspension has also been well calibrated to soak up the bumps typical on British roads without causing too much fuss.